That’s why Emily Fornatora, whose love of basketball helped to decide her career goals, chose to study sport management at Towson.

 Fornatora credits the sport management program’s off-campus connections and partnership with the TU Athletics Department with giving students shots at on-the-job training.

-Fornatora also does research on post-partum body image with professors Jacob Bustad and Jaime DeLuca.
+Fornatora also did research on post-partum body image with professors Jacob Bustad and Jaime DeLuca.
 She admits being anxious about doing academic research before she started, but is grateful that Bustad and DeLuca persuaded her to face her fears.
 She received the university’s prestigious Research Impact Award in recognition of her hard work and dedication to research.

 Now Fornatora has an experience under her belt that is propelling her toward her goal of entering a master’s degree program after graduation.